 Is your kid learning all about heat energy and temperature measurement?
 Chances are he's seen a lab thermometer in action.
-This project will enable your child to construct a homemade thermometer.
+This project will show your child to construct a homemade thermometer.
 It's hands-on fun and a great way to complement what he's learning about this instrument in school.

 What You Need:

 - Red food coloring

 - Modeling clay

 What You Do:

 - Add equal parts tap water and rubbing alcohol to the bottle, filling it about a quarter of the way up.

 - Add a couple drops of red food coloring and mix by shaking the bottle.